deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 Nor was the pressure off.
 They’d got the job---that didn’t mean they got to rest on their laurels.
 In fact, the onus was on them to surge ahead and prove that they really did deserve it.

-“As in... “ Julian pointed vaguely spacewards. “*That* Mars?”
+“As in...“ Julian pointed vaguely spacewards. “*That* Mars?”

 “Yyup.”